reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 This is the main class where the API is available to hyperties.
 It is a singleton i.e. only one instance is available per Hyperty instance.
 It's the owner of all kind of [Data Objects](../../datamodel/data-objects/data-synch) that can be synchronised by the Syncher including Reported Objects (DataObjectReporter) and Observed Objects (DataObjectObserver).

 ##### Properties
-* owner: HypertyURL of Syncher's Hyperty instance
+* owner: HypertyURL of Syncher's Hyperty instance owner
 * observers: [DataObjectObserver] Array of Observed Objects
-* reporters: [DataObjectReporter] Array of Reported Objects\
+* reporters: [DataObjectReporter] Array of Reported Objects

 ##### Methods

+**constructor**

-* constructor(owner: HypertyURL, bus: MiniBus, config: Config)
+`constructor(owner: HypertyURL, bus: MiniBus, config: Config)`

+Syncher is created one per Hyperty.
+The parameters are basically the same as the ones that are passed to the Hyperty constructor.

+* owner: HypertyURL of Syncher's Hyperty instance owner
+* bus: MiniBus interface to send and receive message, using postMessage and addListener
+* config: Configuration data.
+The only required field for now is the runtimeURL

 **create**